opensearch-project/documentation-website/_getting-started/security.md

 You can now access the OpenSearch Dashboards using http://localhost:5601 in your browser.
 Using username `admin` and password that was configured in `OPENSEARCH_INITIAL_ADMIN_PASSWORD` environment variable.

 # Adding users
-There are three ways to add users, roles, etc.
+There are three ways to add users, roles, and other security configuration.
-  - updating appropriate yaml file (`internal_users.yml` file for adding/updating/removing users)
+  - updating appropriate configuration files (`internal_users.yml` file for adding/updating/removing users)
   - using API
   - using OpenSearch Dashboards UI